 A) Pursue the pro fitness/trainer road to whatever was next, physically

-B) Pursue the a more academic/research path to sports and fitness
+B) Pursue the more academic/research path of sports and fitness

-At the time, I was also approaching the dreaded 30th Birthday milestone.
-This event left me somewhat a bit lost.
+I was also approaching the dreaded 30th Birthday milestone.
+This event left me feeling somewhat lost.
 The expiry date for “adulting” had approached and I was left to figure out what that meant for me.
-As much of a cliche as it can be, the episode of Friends "The One When They all Turn 30” couldn’t be closer to my reality.
+As much of a cliché as it is, the episode of Friends "The One When They all Turn 30” couldn’t be closer to my reality.

-Path A) didn't seem like the "grown-up" approach and experience had taught me that pursuing a more professional path in physical fitness meant upping the ante into cross-fit, body-building, yogi or an equally dedicated path.
-Neither of these options were appealing to me, as I have never been a fan of extreme mindsets, whichever they may be.
+Path A) didn't seem like the "grown-up" approach, and experience had taught me that pursuing a more professional path in physical fitness meant upping the ante into cross-fit, body-building, yoga, or an equally dedicated path.
+None of these options was appealing to me, as I've never been a fan of extreme mindsets, whichever they may be.

-Two years later - 2016 - I moved to South Africa after spending 2 years travelling, researching, writing and developing our sports and fitness business in the USA.
+In 2016 I moved to South Africa after spending 2 years travelling, researching, writing, and developing our sports and fitness business in the USA.
 The irony?
 At this point, I was in the worst shape of my life.
 Perhaps not for the average Joe or Jane, but considering that my life revolved around the subject of fitness, my body was far from being at its peak.

 My body had adapted to being a slob.
 For some reason, I thought adulthood meant that my days of being a fitness bunny were over.
 And if I couldn't be a fitness bunny, then what was the point of training at all?